CosmWasm/docs-deprecated/intro/composition.md

 For the remainder of this article, I will make a key distinction between "Contracts" and "Native Modules".
 "Contracts" are CosmWasm code that is dynamically uploaded to the blockchain at a given address.
 This can be added after the fact and is not tied to any runtime implementation.
-"Native Modules" are basically Go Cosmos-SDK modules, which are compiled into the blockchain binary.
+"Native Modules" are basically Go Cosmos SDK modules, which are compiled into the blockchain binary.
 These are relatively static (requiring a soft or hard fork to be added or modified) and will differ between different blockchains running CosmWasm.

 We support composition between both types, but we must look more deeply at the integration with "Native Modules", as using those can